ac-kurniawan/loki-azure/README.md

 # Loki Azure

 ## How to run
+1. Make sure that you use go version >= 1.18
-1. Create `.env` file, you can refer to `env.example` to know the parameters needed
+2. Create `.env` file, you can refer to `env.example` to know the parameters needed
-2. To migrate all model: `make migration`, please add `uuid` extension in your db using this query `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";`
+3. To migrate all model: `make migration`, please add `uuid` extension in your db using this query `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";`
-3. To start apps: `make run` (server should be run in :3222 by default)
+4. To start apps: `make run` (server should be run in :3222 by default)

 ## HTTP REST API